anthrxc/portfolio/README.md

 # Portfolio Website

-This is a redesign of my personal portfolio website, with some
-improved design and updated bio, projects list and a proper contact form
+This is a redesign of my personal portfolio website, with some improved design and updated bio, projects list and a proper contact form.
-for potential freelancing clients.
+Inspiration (if you stretch the definition far enough) from my [old website](https://github.com/anthrxc/personal-website) and [Riccardo Zanutta](https://riccardozanutta.com/).

 ## MIT License